1. HOME

 Other useful resources:

-Euphemisms for Dead, Death, and Dying: Are They Helpful or Harmful? - an excellent and authoritative article examining why and how we use euphemisms from Verywellhealth.com.
+Where do our sayings for death and dying come from? - an excellent article about why and how we use euphemisms from mariecurie.org.uk